 Make a Flaky, Homemade Traditional Pie Crust.
 No need to buy one.
-Just 4 ingredients, and you probably have them.
-Flaky, delicious Traditional Pie Crust.
+Just 5 ingredients, and you probably have them in your kitchen.

-Bake the Crust and Pie All At Once
+For Fruit Pies, Bake the Crust and Pie All At Once.

 This recipe covers making two Traditional Pie Crusts for a fruit pie, such as a Blueberry Pie (pie and crust are baked at the same time), or two pie crusts to use in two open-faced pies.
-With Thanksgiving right around the corner, I’ll be making a few pies, including two Pumpkin Pies, which use one crust each and you don’t prebake the pie crusts.
+With Thanksgiving right around the corner, I am making a few pies, including two Pumpkin Pies, which use one crust each and you don’t prebake the pie crusts.

 There is a short variation in the recipe regarding how to make a Traditional Pie Crust for an icebox pie, such as Lemon Meringue Pie, which you do need to prebake.